Training Manual

 Appendix B: Documentation Coverage

-This appendix is for document maintainers.
-It identifies gaps, inferences, and verification recommendations for each section of this manual.
+This appendix is for the document maintainer.
+It identifies gaps, inferences, and verification requirements before this document is distributed to end users.

 Screens Covered